 Valium withdrawal occurs as the body tries to readjust without the presence of the substance.
 This can lead to a variety of symptoms ranging from unpleasant to dangerous.

 Valium Withdrawal Symptoms

-Factors that play a role in how severe Valium withdrawals can be include how long someone took the drug, how often they used it and if they used any other substances regularly.
+Factors that play a role in Valium withdrawal severity include how long someone took Valium, how often they used it and whether they used any other substances regularly.
 Withdrawal symptoms are likely to be more severe for people who have taken relatively high Valium doses.
 Common withdrawal symptoms include: